Genez-io/genezio-landing-page/deployment-platform/content/posts/genezio_ferretdb_tutorial.md

 **FerretDB** is an **open-source alternative** to **MongoDB** that allows you to **use MongoDB drivers seamlessly** with a **PostgreSQL** as the database backend.
 It acts like a proxy that understands **the MongoDB wire protocol** and translates the requests to **SQL queries** that are executed on the **PostgreSQL** database.

-This tutorial will guide you through setting up **FerretDB** with **Genezio Functions** and connecting to a **PostgreSQL database** provided by **Genezio**.
+This tutorial will guide you through setting up **FerretDB** with **DeployApps Functions** and connecting to a **PostgreSQL database** provided by **DeployApps**.

 **_TL;DR_**

-You’ll deploy FerretDB on Genezio, connect it to a PostgreSQL database, and interact with it using MongoDB drivers—no code changes needed!
+You’ll deploy FerretDB on DeployApps, connect it to a PostgreSQL database, and interact with it using MongoDB drivers—no code changes needed!

 ## Prerequisites

-- A Genezio account.
+- A DeployApps account.
 Follow this link to [sign up](https://app.genez.io/auth/signup?utm_source=genezio&utm_medium=blog&utm_campaign=ferretdb).
 - Access to the [FerretDB example repository](https://github.com/Genez-io/ferretdb-example)

 It is important to **open the example code** in either **the browser** or a **code editor** because this tutorial will reference the code in the repository.
-The example is **ready to be deployed to Genezio**, so no additional code changes from your side will be necessary.
+The example is **ready to be deployed to DeployApps**, so no additional code changes from your side will be necessary.

 ## Deployment